YifanXu1999/ai-study-note/paper.md

 ### Novelty:

-- It introduces a spatial module to the CNN to make it more robust to the spatial transformation.
+- It acts as a pre-processing step to the CNN to make it more robust to the spatial transformation.
-- The spatial transformer network (STN) is often used at the first layer to transform the input image to a canonical form, and then feed into the CNN.
+- The spatial transformer network (STN) is often used at the first layer of the network.
+It transforms the input image to a canonical form, and then feed into the CNN.
 - Affine transformation is used to transform the input image.
+And the transformation matrix is learned by the network.

 ### Architecture:

 The spatial transformer network (STN) consists of three parts:

 1. Localization Network:
-    - It is a convolutional network that outputs the parameters for the affine transformation matrix.
+    - It is a network (can be a CNN, FCN, RNN, etc.) that outputs the parameters for the affine transformation matrix.

 2. Grid Generator (Affine Transformation):
     - Apply the affine transformation to the input image.

-3. GridSampler:
+3. Grid Sampler:
     - It samples the input image using the grid of coordinates.
     - A common sampling method is bilinear interpolation.